Introduction

 1. The Power Dialer: A Core Outbound Tool

 The centerpiece of Close’s offering is its native Power Dialer, a best-in-class piece of sales dialer software.
-For SDR leaders, the difference between manual dialing and a power dialer is monumental, often translating into a 2-3x increase in call volume.
-The Power Dialer automates the process of calling through a list of leads, allowing reps to focus on the conversation, not the logistics.
+When sales teams look for a reliable close dialer, they are targeting this built-in functionality.
+The close crm power dialer eliminates the need for third-party telephony tools, often translating into a 2-3x increase in call volume for SDRs.
+By automating the process of calling through a list of leads, the close power dialer allows reps to focus on the conversation rather than manual dialing.
+Historically known as the close.io power dialer, this tool remains a major differentiator for high-volume outbound sales teams.

 Key features of the Close Power Dialer include: